Planet School Economics

 We want the most visionary students on Earth.

 Charging tuition is counter-productive to creating a student body of the most visionary students.
 Exorbitant tuition fees discourage applications from students who cannot afford to enroll without financial aid.
 We want any motivated teen to see themselves as a potential Planet School student, so we don’t even ask about income—it’s not a factor.
 We started by looking at how we could assemble the best students and our research showed that making incremental changes to the tuition/financial aid model would be ineffective—the data is overwhelming that tuition fees shrink applicant pools.
 If our North Star is attracting exceptional students, we needed to scrap tuition and start from scratch with a new business model.
+Therefore, while we view it as an immensely noble pursuit to bring a world-class private education to students across the socio-economic spectrum, the decision to not charge tuition is strategically driven.

 The high cost of education is a social ill.

-The Planet School’s admissions process is more rigorous.
+Our admissions process is more rigorous.

-While we view it as an immensely noble pursuit to bring a world-class private education to students across the socio-economic spectrum, the decision to not charge tuition is strategic rather than charitable.
 Planet School students do transformative work that contributes to cutting edge research, informs policy decisions, builds businesses, and develops neighborhoods.
 For work of such rigor and purpose, we would be remiss to assemble a Planet School student body from just the 2% of American households that can afford private school tuition.

 Curriculum authenticity is enhanced.

-Authentic projects, no busy work: everything Planet School students work on is “real.”
+Authentic projects, no busy work: everything Planet School students work on is real.
 Students are involved in every aspect of the Planet School, including the stewardship of the school’s fiscal health and management of our business portfolio.
 Inviting students to sit at the table to participate in this meaningful work imbues the entire curriculum with authenticity.
 Students are not doing work to get a grade, they’re doing work to change the world and build a legacy.

 Financial aid does not reach students at scale.